gSchool/ada-1-intro-to-ruby/04-oop/helper-methods.md

 Constructor       | A special instance method that is called automatically when a new instance of a class is created.
 Takes care of any initial setup.
 Any arguments passed to `new` will be passed to the constructor. | `def initialize(name, email)`
 Reader Method     | Instance method that returns the value of an instance variable.
 Also known as a _getter_ or _accessor_. | `def email`<br>&nbsp;&nbsp;&nbsp;&nbsp;`return @email`<br>`end`
 Writer Method     | Instance method that sets the value of an instance variable.
 Also known as a _setter_ or _mutator_. | `def email=(new_email)`<br>&nbsp;&nbsp;&nbsp;&nbsp;`@email=new_email`<br>`end`
-Helper Method     | A method used to perform a particular repetitive task common across multiple classes or methods. | `String.upcase`
+**Helper Method**     | A method used to perform a particular repetitive task common across multiple classes or methods. | `String.upcase`
-Generator or Macro | A small piece of code that generates a big piece of code.
+**Generator** | A small piece of code that generates a big piece of code.
 In Ruby, they're used to automatically add functionality to a class, like reader or writer methods. | `attr_accessor :email`

 ## Summary